 Checklists VS. Issues VS. Epics

-There are two ways in GitHub and Zenhub to create 'sub-tasks' or lists of work that need to be done.
+There are two ways in GitHub and Zenhub to create 'checklists' or lists of work that need to be done.
 To help teams better scale projects and keep work organized, below are best practices for using checklists, Issues, and Epics.

 Using markdown, you can create basic checklists: